- Creating certificates

 - Open the certificate in Windows Explorer

-- Signed files: select Properties from the context menu, go to the Digital Signatures tab, open a signature (Details) and select View Certificate.
+- For signed files: select Properties from the context menu, go to the Digital Signatures tab, open a signature (Details) and select View Certificate.

 - In the certificate property window, click Install Certificate…